ruban-s/import-cost/README.md

 # Import Cost

-> Forked from [wix/import-cost](https://github.com/wix/import-cost) and optimized for performance.

 This extension will display inline in the editor the size of the imported package.
 The extension utilizes esbuild in order to detect the imported size.